 Movie- Woh Lamhe (2006)

 Lyricist- Sayeed Quadri

 This song is one of my all time favorites and I can listen it more than ten times in a day.
 I don’t have much knowledge about the singer, Glenn John, but I really appreciate his talent, the way he sang.
-The music of this movie had faced some plagiarism issue, but I think the music of this song is original, but it is said that the lyrics are inspired by a Pakistani ghazal.
+The music of this movie had faced some plagiarism issue, but I think the music of this song is original.
+But, it’s said that the lyrics were inspired by a Pakistani ghazal.
 Well, I think this is one of the greatest love-song of the last decade.
-Listen it and feel the longing of a lover.
+Listen it, and feel the longing of a lover.

 9- Tere Bina Beswadi-Beswadi Ratiya